CHAPTER Rev 2400

 shall maintain detailed accounting records to:

-enterprise value tax base of the recipient business enterprise have been previously
+from the enterprise value tax base of the recipient business enterprise have been

 (2) Calculate the accumulated earnings and